PhillRoyle/how-to-grapql-tutorial/README.md

 `npx prisma migrate dev --name "init"` --> creates `dev.db` and `dev.db-journal` - used `schema.prisma` to make a `Link` DB table.

+### Prisma UI
+Prisma includes [Prisma Studio](https://github.com/prisma/studio) that gives a UI to tables, data, and relationships.
+To access it, write `npx prisma studio`, it'll open on [localhost:5555](http://localhost:5555/).

 **NB** can regenerate data using `npx prisma generate`.

 ### Running it as standalone